mmoult/SPIRV-Interpreter/usage-help.md

 set to default specialization constant values (if any specialization constants) and an empty shader binding table (for raytracing only).
 Replace stubs with actual values.
 3. Generate *another* template file, using the filled template generated in step 2 as an input.
-For example, do `spirv-run -i first.json -t in.json spv_file`.
+For example, do `spirv-run -i first.json -t in.json shader.spv`.
 It is recommended to match the file formats between the initial template and the desired final template.
 4. Fill in the new template file, especially any new or changed values.
 If a variable appears with the same stub for its value in the final and original template, it is safe to copy the value from the initial template directly into the final